Exhibition as an Episodic Story

 How does this ability to name and to convey a story replay in encounters with non-human others?
 Inspired by therapeutic narratives and using tropes from the fantasy genre, the film who stole the speed lacks slowdown by Denisa Langrová considers the (im)possibility of interspecies communication through anthropocentric mantras of personal development.
 Nevertheless, as with other artists in this show, her work is a speculative story crafted as a means of survival.
 In its conclusion, the technoheroic of the weaponry is replaced by touch - the point of contact, Le Guin’s carrier that protects and heals.

 Opening: Thursday 2 July 2020 18:00 – 21:00

 Exhibition continues 3 July – 15 September 2020

 Open Wednesday – Sunday 12–18:00

 The launch of the publication Bez súhlasu.txt with a performative lecture of Alex Sihelská with sound designed by artist Ester Grohové

 30th August 2020

-The launch of the zine Happy Antibodies with a dance workshop organised by Kateřina Konvalinová and a DJ performance by the British artist and performer Chooc Ly Tan
+The launch of the zine Happy Antibodies with a dance workshop organised by Kateřina Konvalinová and a DJ performance by the London based artist and performer Chooc Ly Tan